Inverkeithing: Medieval Inverkeithing (12th to 16th centuries)

-Throughout much of the Middle Ages, Inverkeithing was an important resting place and staging post for pilgrims.
-Travelers on their way to the shrines of Saint Margaret in Dunfermline and Saint Andrew in St Andrews would often stop in the town after crossing the Firth of Forth via the Queen's Ferry.
-A hostel for pilgrims in Inverkeithing is documented as a possession of Dryburgh Abbey as early as 1196.
-A Franciscan friary was established in Inverkeithing in the mid-14th century, which was also intended to serve religious travelers, and survives to this day as Inverkeithing Friary.
-It is one of the few remnants of a house of the Greyfriars to have survived in Scotland.
-Due to Inverkeithing's importance for medieval pilgrims, it is one of the towns along the Fife Pilgrim Way established in 2019.
+Throughout much of the Middle Ages, Inverkeithing was an important staging post for pilgrims.
+Travellers on their way to the shrines of Saint Margaret and Saint Andrew would stop in the town after crossing the Firth of Forth via the Queen's Ferry.
+A hostel for pilgrims in Inverkeithing is documented as a possession of Dryburgh Abbey in 1196.
+A Franciscan friary, Inverkeithing Friary, was established in the 14th century.